isurusen/MyMovies/README.md

 * [Glide] - An image loading and caching library for Android focused on smooth scrolling
 * [fabric.io] - Lightweight & Powerful crash reporting and Answers, analytics you don't need to analyze.
 * [Card Layout] - Card layouts can vary to support the types of content they contain
+* [The Movie DB API] - themoviedb.org is a free and open movie database

 ### Some screens of the MyMovies
 ![screens.png](https://www.dropbox.com/s/yhxysp5boh887y1/screens.png?dl=0&raw=1)